Appenzell Innerrhoden: Independence and joining the Swiss Confederation

 Following increasing conflicts between the Appenzellers and the abbot's agents, including the bailiff of Appenzell demanding that a dead body be dug up because he wanted the man's clothes, the Appenzellers planned an uprising.
 On a pre-arranged day, throughout the abbot's lands, they attacked the bailiffs and drove them out of the land.
-Following unsuccessful negotiations Appenzell and St. Gallen entered into a treaty, which marked a break between the abbot and his estates.
+Following unsuccessful negotiations, Appenzell and St. Gallen entered into a treaty, which marked a break between the abbot and his estates.
 Perhaps fearing the Habsburgs, in 1402 the League expelled Appenzell.
 During the same year, St. Gallen reached an agreement with the abbot, and Appenzell could no longer count on St. Gallen's support.
-Appenzell declared itself ready to stand against the abbot, and in 1403 formed an alliance with the canton of Schwyz, a member of the Old Swiss Confederation that had defeated the Austrians in the previous century.
+Appenzell declared itself ready to stand against the abbot, and in 1403 allied with the canton of Schwyz, a member of the Old Swiss Confederation that had defeated the Austrians in the previous century.
 Glarus provided less support, but authorized any citizen who wished to support Appenzell to do so.
-In response, the League raised an army and marched to St. Gallen before heading toward Appenzell.
-On 15 May 1403, they entered the pass leading to Speicher and outside the village of Vögelinsegg met the Appenzell army.
-A small force of Appenzell and Confederation troops defeated the League army and the two sides signed a short-lived peace treaty.
+In response, the League raised an army.
+It marched to St. Gallen before heading toward Appenzell.
+On 15 May 1403, they entered the pass leading to Speicher and, outside the village of Vögelinsegg, met the Appenzell army.
+A small force of Appenzell and Confederation troops defeated the League army, and the two sides signed a short-lived peace treaty.

 Following another Appenzell victory on 17 June 1405, at Stoss Pass on the border of Appenzell town, the new canton continued to expand.
-During the expansion, Appenzell even captured the abbot of St. Gall and in response they were excommunicated by the Bishop of Constance.
+During the expansion, Appenzell even captured the abbot of St. Gall, and in response, they were excommunicated by the Bishop of Constance.

 However, while the Bund expanded, the Austrians used the peace to regain their strength.
 On 11 September 1406 an association of nobles formed a knightly order known as the Sankt Jörgenschild (Order of St. George's Shield) to oppose the rebellious commoners of the Bund.
 Following a defeat at Bregenz, Appenzell was unable to hold the Bund together.
 The city of St. Gallen and the canton of Schwyz each paid off the Austrians to avoid an attack, and the Bund was dissolved by King Rupert of Germany on 4 April 1408.

 As part of the peace treaty, the abbot gave up his ownership of Appenzell, but was still owed certain taxes.
 However, it was not until 1410 that the area was at peace.

-In 1411 Appenzell signed a defensive treaty with the entire Swiss Confederation (except Bern), which strengthened their position against the abbot.
-Appenzell joined the Confederation as an "Associate Member", and did not become a full member until 1513.
+In 1411, Appenzell signed a defensive treaty with the entire Swiss Confederation (except Bern), which strengthened their position against the abbot.
+Appenzell joined the Confederation as an "Associate Member" and did not become a full member until 1513.
 Following another battle, in 1429, Appenzell was granted freedom from the obligations in the future.
 This treaty represented the end of Appenzell's last financial tie to the Abbey of St. Gall, and a movement towards closer relationships with the Confederation.